amitu/amitu.github.com/india/index.md

    short, increase judicial budgets.
 1. [Increase election expense ceilings](/india/ceiling/).
 1. No schooling requirements for clearing board exams.

+PS: This blog is a [cryptoblog](/2013/07/cryptoblog/), which means [even I can not modify it without you knowing](/2013/07/why-is-cryptoblog-impossible-to-hack/).
+I invite Kejriwal, and all other politically opinionated to match me in this level of transparency.

 -- Amit Upadhyay